-3.5.3 IRIS and ALDER Integration
+3.5.3 RESPONSE TO THIS SECTION NOT REQUIRED FOR THIS RFP - IRIS and ALDER Integration extracting finance, accounting and HR data.

-DHSS uses the State of Alaska ERP system, IRIS, for managing finance, accounting, property-asset, and HR management functions.
-DHSS uses the State of Alaska ALDER data warehouse for reporting and extracting finance, accounting and HR data.
 Solutions that include these functions should plan for a gap analysis to determine the appropriate integration approach that avoids duplication of services and addresses developing and integrating complementary solution services and functions.